jayunit100/k8sprototypes/windows/README.md

 In this case, sometimes the HpyerV VMM service must ALWAYS be started "before" the ovs-vswitchdb service.
 Thus, restarting the ovs-vswitchdb service should be restarted periodically if your seeint this issue.
+FINALLY after both hyperv-vmm, AND ovs-switchdb have come up ...
+THEN restart the kubelet service.

 # Miscellaneous notes about windows development